MathiasDyhr/image-data-extraction-pipeline/README.md

 Original product images cannot be shared publicly due to confidentiality restrictions.

-The examples shown here are synthetic or anonymized images used only to demonstrate the pipeline.
+The examples shown here are **anonymized or synthetic images** used only to demonstrate the pipeline.

+---

 ## Why this repo is a portfolio version

 The original project used company-related images and annotations that are **not included here**.

 To respect confidentiality and privacy, this public version only contains:

 - selected code
 - notebooks for exploration
-- training / preprocessing scripts
+- training/preprocessing scripts
 - project structure and documentation

 The following are intentionally excluded from the public repo: